 - Add the tomatoes and spices and saute for 3 minutes.

-- Now drain the soaking water and transfer the lentils/beans to the instant pot.
+- Now, drain the soaking water and transfer the lentils or beans to the Instant Pot.
 Add the water for cooking and give it all a good stir.
 That is all the active work required for this recipe.

-- Set the instant pot to pressure cook on high pressure.
+- Set the Instant Pot to pressure cook on high pressure.
 I usually use the bean/chili mode.
+The pressure cook mode works the same way, just set the cooking time as mentioned in the recipe card.

 - After the pressure cooking is done, open the lid and give a good stir.
 Dal Makhani is ready.
 If needed, add hot water to get the desired consistency.